 The TMX Group Board may issue preference shares at any time and in one or more series.
 If the TMX Group Board issues preference shares, it will, before they are issued, fix the number, consideration per share, designation of, and rights and restrictions for the preference shares of each series (subject to the special rights and restrictions attached to all preference shares).
 Each series of preference shares will rank equally with all other series of preference shares for the payment of dividends and return of capital if we liquidate, dissolve or wind-up.
 The preference shares have a priority right to receive dividends and any return of capital before the common shares and any other junior shares.
-We cannot amend the preference shares' special rights and restrictions as a class without obtaining any approval required by law, and the approval of at least two-thirds of the votes cast at a meeting of preference shareholders called and held for that purpose.
-To date, TMX Group Limited has not issued any preference shares.
+We cannot amend the preference shares' special rights and restrictions as a class without obtaining any approval required by law, and the approval of at least two-thirds of the votes cast at a meeting of preference shares.